When can I go and what are the requirements?

 - Airfare and spending money will make up the bulk of your expenses outside of tuition and room and board.

 - Check out the ‘Study Abroad Costs‘ page in the Student Portal.

 Can I Use Financial Aid?

 - Your current financial aid travels with you for the Monmouth semester programs.
 This means you can use your Monmouth grants and scholarships, as well as federal and state grants, scholarships, and loans.

-- Athletic scholarships cannot be used toward a study abroad semester during the academic year but they can sometimes be used for the summer Spain/Italy programs.
+- Athletic scholarships CANNOT be used toward a study abroad semester during the academic year, but they can SOMETIMES be used for the summer Spain/Italy programs.
 We recommend that you speak with your coach about this.

-- If you study abroad program on an approved outside program, those costs can be used to determine your eligibility for federal and state financial aid; you cannot, however, apply your Monmouth University grant or scholarship toward these outside programs.
+- If you study abroad on an approved outside program, those costs can be used to determine your eligibility for federal and state financial aid; you cannot, however, apply your Monmouth University grant or scholarship toward these outside programs.

 - Airfare and spending money are considered legitimate educational expenses, and students are usually able to borrow for them, if necessary.